 Principle #3: Have a great internet presence.

-Marketing is one area that can be frustrating for guesthouse owners.
+Marketing is one area that can be frustrating for guest house owners.
 On one hand they know that spending time with their guests and offering a great place to stay are the keys to their business.
 But on the other hand, the business world seems to be telling them there are expensive advertising and marketing services that need to have money spent on.
-The most successful guesthouses understand that marketing is not magic.
+The most successful guest houses understand that marketing is not magic.
 It is relationship building.
-With guests before their visit, during, and after they leave.
-And building value-added relationships with local hospitality "partners".
+It is building relationships that lead to high ratings and word-of-mouth with guests before their visit, during their visit, and after they leave.
+And it is building value-added relationships with local hospitality "partners".

 Links and other Resources: